 How much tea tree oil do you need?

 Only a little concentration of Tea tree oil is enough to bring a change.
 All the cosmetic products have only 0.5% concentration of tea tree oil and it is more than enough.

-The tea tree oil that you found in store is typically a 3% concentration which is mostly diluted with carrier oil.
+The tea tree oil that you found in the store is typically a 3% concentration which is mostly diluted with a carrier oil.
 The “100% tea tree oil” label that you see on the product is incorrect and now you know why.

 Tee tree oil has more than 100 compounds of which all have their own impact.
 All compounds trigger a sensitized reaction if you do not dilute it well before using.
-It has fragrance ingredients that include limonene, eucalyptol and linalool.
+It has fragrance ingredients that include limonene, eucalyptol, and linalool.

 How to use Tea Tree Oil for Pimples?